MicrosoftDocs/SupportArticles-docs/support/azure/devops/troubleshoot-azure-web-apps-tasks-deployments.md

 Also, refer to the *readme.doc* in the GitHub repo and this [Deploy to Azure](/azure/devops/pipelines/overview-azure) article for details about the usage of these tasks.

-Refer to the next steps if the task configuration looks fine.
+If the task configuration looks fine, refer to the next steps for capturing debug logs.

-## Capture logs for further debugging of the tasks
+## Debug logs and tips for further debugging

-To capture debug logs for a deeper investigation of the tasks, follow these steps:
+Follow these steps to further investigate issues with tasks:

 1. Enable debug logs by setting [system.debug](/azure/devops/pipelines/build/variables#systemdebug) to **True** in the pipeline.